CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

 ```
   Similar to the write_file() function, the generated_file target type
   creates a file in the specified location with the specified content.
 The
-  primary difference between write_file() and this target type is that the
+  primary difference between the function and the target type is that the
   write_file function does the file write at parse time, while the
   generated_file target type writes at target resolution time.
 See
   "gn help generated_file" for more detail.

-  When written at target resolution time, generated_file enables GN to
+  When written at target resolution time, the generated_file enables GN to
   collect and write aggregated metadata from dependents.

-  A generated_file target can declare either 'contents' to write statically
+  A generated_file target can declare either 'contents' (to write statically
-  known contents to a file or 'data_keys' to aggregate metadata and write the
+  known contents to a file) or 'data_keys'(to aggregate metadata and write the
-  result to a file.
+  result to a file).
 It can also specify 'walk_keys' (to restrict the metadata
   collection), 'output_conversion', and 'rebase'.
 ```